MultiSafepay/docs/content/integrations/webshop-access.md

 # Webhook issues

-If you encounter one of the following issues:
+If you encounter the following issue:

-- **Transaction status** in your backoffice differs from the status on your MultiSafepay Dashboard
+- **Transaction status** in your Back Office differs from the status on your MultiSafepay Dashboard

 You can try the following: